-The School consists of the Departments of History, Political Science, Psychology, and Sociology.
-It also offers courses in Geography.
-Our mission is to pursue the study of behavior and experience in systematic fashion, conveying through curricula the knowledge and methods that characterize our disciplines.
+The Sutton School consists of the Departments of History, Political Science, Psychology, and Sociology and offers courses in geography.
+Our mission is to study behavior and experience in systematic fashion, conveying through curricula the knowledge and methods that characterize our disciplines.

-The School embraces and advances the liberal arts tradition.
-Our faculty aim is to empower students with life-long learning commitments and skills that will enable them to pursue and prosper in a wide variety of careers upon graduation.
-The faculty prepare aspiring students for post-graduate study to earn advanced degrees that many vocations rooted in the social sciences require.
-We encourage our students to become enlightened, engaged citizens of their communities, and we endeavor to instill in them an ethic of service to God and humanity.
+The School embraces and advances the liberal-arts tradition.
+Our faculty encourage students to develop life-long learning commitments and skills that enable them to pursue and prosper in a wide variety of careers.
+The faculty also prepare aspiring students for post-graduate study.
+We encourage our students to become enlightened, engaged citizens of their communities, and we endeavor to inspire an ethic of service to God and humanity.